The weather in Britain can be unpredictable and we often see extremes of cold and hot weather. But how can this weather potentially affect your home?

 - Rising damp: Ground water coming up through a wall or floor causes rising damp.
 A damp-proof course or damp-proof membrane will usually stop it from causing damage, but if your house is older and doesn’t have one of these in place, you might notice peeling wallpaper or paint, damage to the plaster or skirting boards, and odd wet patches on the walls.

 - Penetrating damp: Penetrating damp is caused when water leaks through the exterior walls and then spreads inside and across interior walls.
-The usual cause of this is structural issues, such as broken guttering or roofing, cracks in rendering or brickwork, or leaky pipes.
+The usual cause of this is structural issues, like broken guttering or roofing, cracks in rendering or brickwork, or leaky pipes.

-- Condensation: This is the most common of the three, and generally occurs in winter.
+- Condensation: This is the most common of the three, and generally happens in winter.
 A lot of steam is generated by showering, drying clothes indoors and cooking, for example, and this condenses on walls, windows and other surfaces, particularly when they’re cold.
-Making sure windows are opened regularly to ventilate the house and using extractor fans in the kitchen and bathroom should help this.
+Make sure windows are opened regularly to ventilate the house and use extractor fans in the kitchen and bathroom to help with this.

 4. Flooding